 The total number of PM2.5 monitoring sites needed to support the basic monitoring objectives of public data reporting, air quality mapping, compliance, and understanding PM2.5-related atmospheric processes includes more sites than these minimum numbers.
-Iowa's complete PM2.5 monitoring network is listed in Appendix C and displayed in Appendix C. Changes to monitors in the PM2.5 network that will occur before the submission of the next network plan are detailed in Appendix D.
+Iowa's complete PM2.5 monitoring network is listed in Appendix C and displayed in Appendix E. Changes to monitors in the PM2.5 network that are expected to occur before the submission of the next network plan are detailed in Appendix D.

-PM2.5 monitoring at sites near the Black Hawk Foundry in Davenport and in Chancy Park in Clinton have recorded elevated PM2.5 values relative to other PM2.5 monitors in these cities (both sites currently have less than the three years of monitoring data required to compute their design values).
+PM2.5 monitoring at sites near the Blackhawk Foundry in Davenport and at Chancy Park in Clinton have recorded elevated PM2.5 values relative to other PM2.5 monitors in Eastern Iowa.
 40 CFR Part 58 indicates these population-oriented monitoring sites near industrial sources produce data that may be compared to the 24- hour PM2.5 NAAQS, but not to the annual PM2.5 NAAQS.